Volue-Public/energy-mesh-python/docs/source/index.rst

 Mesh Python SDK is a client library used to communicate with Volue Energy's Mesh server.

-To learn what's new and noteworthy head on over to our :doc:`news` section.
+To learn what's new and noteworthy head on over to our :doc:`versions` section.

 .. note::
     The Python SDK is currently in `alpha <https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha>`_